 The first time you open the sample “Huckleberry Finn” project, the live spell checker (red underline) will be switched on, but only for English language users.
 If your regional settings are set to any non-English language, the spell checker is off by default, as we have not yet incorporated non-English dictionaries.

 English language dictionaries are included for all the common spelling variations of English: American, UK and Ireland, Canada, Australia and South Africa.
+A Spanish dictionary is also included.
 Which dictionary your version of SmartEdit Writer uses is determined by the Windows settings on your PC, but you can override this by changing the dictionary from the Spelling Options dialog, discussed below.

 As with Microsoft Word, a custom dictionary exists that you can add words to as you work so that they are not marked as misspelled.
 The first time SmartEdit Writer is opened it will copy your Microsoft Word custom dictionary if it can find one, so that any words you had already whitelisted in Word will be whitelisted in SmartEdit Writer as well.